 Like most short-term loan providers, Auden uses a Continuous Payment Authority (CPA) to collect your repayments.
 As part of the application process, Auden will take details of your debit card and carry out a zero-authorisation check.
 It does this to verify that the debit card belongs to you and was issued by your bank.

 On each loan repayment date, Auden will use these details to collect payment from your current account using your debit card.
 Your repayment will be debited between 10am and 12pm on your chosen dates.

 What is a Continuous Payment Authority (CPA)?A CPA is a recurring payment in which you give a company permission to withdraw money from your account on a regular basis.
 CPAs differ from direct debits because they give the company being paid the ability to withdraw money from your account whenever they wish, and to take payments of different amounts without consulting you.
 Most “payday” loan companies will use CPAs to collect your repayments, however you can cancel this at any point by either contacting your provider or your bank.

 You should only apply for an Auden loan if you are certain you can meet the repayment terms.
 You must also:

-- Have a debit card which passes a zero-authorisation check
+You must have a debit card which passes a zero-authorisation check.

-- Have a mobile phone and email address
+You must have a mobile phone and email address.

 Did you know?In 2015 the Financial Conduct Authority (FCA) capped interest and fees on all high-cost short-term credit loans at 0.8% per day.